ABRAHAM AND THE ONENESS OF GOD GRADE 3 LESSON 4

 O my God, my Master, the Goal of my desire!
 This, Thy servant, seeketh to sleep in the shelter of Thy mercy, and to repose beneath the canopy of Thy grace, imploring Thy care and Thy protection.
 I beg of Thee, O my Lord, by Thine eye that sleepeth not, to guard mine eyes from beholding aught beside Thee.
 Strengthen, then, their vision that they may discern Thy signs, and behold the Horizon of Thy Revelation.
 Thou art He before the revelations of Whose omnipotence the quintessence of power hath trembled.
 No God is there but thee, the Almighty, the All-Subduing, The Unconditioned.

-In the quotation below, Bahá’u’lláh tells us about the oneness of God.
+In the quotation, Bahá’u’lláh tells us about the oneness of God.
 He explains to us that there is just one everlasting God, Who exists alone, independent of all else.

 He is, and hath from everlasting been, one and alone, without peer or equal, eternal in the past, eternal in the future, detached from all things, ever-abiding, unchangeable, and self-subsisting.